NeKa-Labs/Ztudio-Public-Overview/README.md

 ## 🚀 Overview

-Zeta AI is a scalable multi-user SaaS platform currently running in production.
+Ztudio is a scalable multi-user SaaS platform currently running in production.
 It integrates authentication systems, credit-based usage control, AI APIs, and automation workflows to support business operations.

 The platform is designed with cost-efficiency, scalability, and production stability as core principles.